Combodo/iTop/readme.txt

-iTop - version 0.9.1 - 06-Apr-2010
+iTop - version 1.0.0 - 16-Sep-2010
 Readme file

-Content Of This File:

 1. ABOUT THIS RELEASE
 2. INSTALLATION
 2.1.
 Requirements
 2.2.
 Install procedure
 2.3.
-Migration from version 0.8.1
+Migration from previous version
-3. LIMITATIONS OF THE CURRENT VERSION
+3. FEATURES
 3.1.
-Changes since 0.8.1
+Changes since 0.9.1
-4. HOW TO
-4.1.
-How to export data out of iTop
-4.3.
-How to import data into iTop
+3.2.
+Known limitations
+3.3.
+Known issues

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the sixth packaged release of iTop.
-This version is a maintenance release providing a few bug fixes.
+Thank you for downloading the seventh packaged release of iTop.
+This version is the first complete version of iTop: it aims at being really used professionaly.
-Keep in mind that this version (0.9.1) is still not a final version (see the section "Limitations" below).

-With this release we also provide two user guides.
-These documents are available on our web site http://www.combodo.com, under the "Support" topic.
+Additional documentation can be dowloaded from http://www.combodo.com, under the "Support" topic:
+ - User guide
+ - Admin guide
+ - How to upgrade from previous versions

 iTop is released under the GPL (v3) license.
 (Check license.txt in this directory).
 The source code of iTop can be found on SourceForge: http://itop.sourceforge.net